 People with darker skins require more time in the sun to produce their requirements of vitamin D but also have lower risks of nonmelanoma skin cancer, and people with Type I skins, who are unable to tan, require less time in the sun but have higher risks of nonmelanoma skin cancer.
 All persons should avoid sunburns, which are associated with substantial increased risk of melanoma and nonmelanoma skin cancer.

 Correlation is not causation, but the idea that the human body evolved for millennia to make lots of Vitamin D from sunlight as some kind of genetic accident replaceable by a single crude supplement, and that all these powerful correlations are accidental... that just defies all logic.

 Don’t get me started on impairing the body’s key building block for Vitamin D production via statin drugs—the morally and financially degenerate use of statin drugs by the medical establishment is grotesque in its dishonesty and anti-scientific basis.

 Critiquing a typical “expert” halfpinion article — Yale Medicine

 Halfpinion = the intellectual malpractice of having a viewpoint based on swiss-cheesed understanding of the myriad factors involved in any complex issue, typically far less than half the perspective needed to understand a

-The referenced Yale Medicine article “Vitamin D Myths 'D'-bunked” is halfpinion dogmatic medical malpractice misinformation, chock full of serious flaws and major omissions includin.
-These “experts” are just promulgating “fake medical news”.
+The referenced Yale Medicine article “Vitamin D Myths 'D'-bunked” is halfpinion dogmatic medical malpractice misinformation, full of flaws and major omissions including some really obvious ones.
+These so-called “experts” are ignoring risk management and thereby promulgating “fake medical news”.
 Just for starters:

 - Following the cited advice to avoid sun exposure is a recipe for numerous health problems, including other cancers.
 See the NIH article that follow.